TutulDevs/NO-BS-JS/weird/S2/Readme.md

 `let` will be `undefined` in the memory during the creation phase but won't be accessible until it's declared.
 It'll throw a `ReferenceError`.
 It is also **block scoped**, means, it can't be accessed outside of it's lexical block.
 A block is the code inside two curly braces.

 If you use `let` in a loop, it'll create a new variable in the memory everytime the loop runs.

+## 19. What About Asynchronous Callbacks? or Event Loop

+When there are any or some events to be handled in the page, the JS engine will first executes all it's normal codes and then will executes the events.
+Event will be handled only after clearing the global execution context.
+But the events will be sit in a queue, it's called the `Event Queue`.
+So when some events happen, it'll check the event queue.
+The checking in loop is known as the `Event Loop`.

+JS does this kind of asynchronous work by the help of it's engine.